Commodore 64: Manufacturing cost

+Compatible hardware

+C64 enthusiasts were developing new hardware in 2008, including Ethernet cards, specially adapted hard disks and flash card interfaces (sd2iec).
+A-SID, which gives the C-64 a wah-wah effect, was introduced in 2022.

+Clones and other reuse of the Commodore 64 name

 Clones

-Clones are computers that imitate C64 functions.
-In the middle of 2004, after an absence from the marketplace of more than 10 years, PC manufacturer Tulip Computers BV (owners of the Commodore brand since 1997) announced the C64 Direct-to-TV (C64DTV), a joystick-based TV game based on the C64 with 30 video games built into ROM.
-Designed by Jeri Ellsworth, a self-taught computer designer who had earlier designed the modern C-One C64 implementation, the C64DTV was similar in concept to other mini-consoles based on the Atari 2600 and Intellivision, which had gained modest success earlier in the decade.
-The product was advertised on QVC in the United States for the 2004 holiday season.
-By modifying the circuit board, it is possible to attach C1541 floppy disk drives, a second joystick, and PS/2 keyboards to these units, which gives the DTV devices nearly all the capabilities of a full Commodore 64.
-The DTV hardware is also used in the mini-console Hummer, sold at RadioShack in mid-2005.
+C64 clones are computers which imitate Commodore 64 functions.
+In mid-2004, after an absence from the marketplace of more than 10 years, PC manufacturer Tulip Computers (owners of the Commodore brand since 1997) announced the C64 Direct-to-TV (C64DTV): a joystick-based TV game based on the C64, with 30 games in its ROM.
+Designed by Jeri Ellsworth, a self-taught computer designer who had designed the C-One C64 implementation, the C64DTV was similar to other mini-consoles based on the modestly-successful Atari 2600 and Intellivision.
+The C64DTV was advertised on QVC in the United States for the 2004 holiday season.